NixLyn/SnrokL/SelfBuild/part_1/BasicPacketCap_1.md

 ## Purpose of Exercise ##

-A) To understand how to 'Sniff' a packet
+A) To understand how to recvFrom a socket port.
-B) How packets are structured
+B) How packets are structured.
 C) Learning the pain of decoding a packet..